ellieasager/hackernewsJwt/documentation/AuthFlow.md

     middleware->>schema.resolvers: proceed(ctxWithUser)
 ```

-**Note**: Authorization code only confirms that user exists in out DB and adds the username/userId data to the context object.
-A tokenString is parsed and verified, not user password.
+**Note**: Authorization code only confirms that authToken is valid.
+If corresponding user exists in DB, it is added to the request's context.
+User password is not part of authorization.

+# Creating an auth token

+An auth token is created when an existing user logs in or when a new user is created.

-## Creating a user
+## Creating a new user

-When a new user input is received `schema.resolvers.go` generates a token for that username.
+When a new user input is received, `schema.resolvers.go` generates a token for that username.

 ```mermaid
 sequenceDiagram